 I recently automated a few things with my finances over the last few months.
-One being my emergency fund, I recently set up a Capital One 360 Savings Account that automatically withdraws money from my checking account and slowly build up my emergency fund.
+One is my emergency fund, I recently set up a Capital One 360 Savings Account that automatically withdraws money from my checking account and slowly builds up my emergency fund.

 If you would like to learn how to set your emergency fund like this check out my free tutorial right here.

 Another area of my finances that I automated was my property taxes.
-In the state of Ohio I pay my property taxes every 6 months, which mean I pay a big bill every 6 months which can get kind of annoying.
+In the state of Ohio, I pay my property taxes every 6 months, which means I pay a big bill every 6 months which can get kind of annoying.
 So I contacted my county treasures office and ask if I could make it a monthly automatic draft.

-That option didn’t save me anymore money but I have piece of mind now knowing I don’t have to worry about where this money has to come from every 6 months.
+That option didn’t save me any more money but I have peace of mind now knowing I don’t have to worry about where this money has to come from every 6 months.

 Quick Tip: If putting all of your bills on automatic seem a bit scary to you my good friend Brian over at Simple Financial Lifestyle says start by automating one thing at a time, and then once you get comfortable with that add more.